cormacpujals/nationalparksrock/README.md

 # NationalParksRock

 NationalParksRock is a full-stack, single-page application that utilizes the popular front-end library, React!
-I made this app because 1) I absolutely love our national parks, and 2) I wanted to make it easy to discover parks and add them to a visit wishlist.
+I made this app because 1) I absolutely love our national parks, and 2) I wanted to make it easy to discover parks and add keep track of where you want to go!

 # Images: